FirstGroup: Operations

 As of July 2025, FirstGroup runs two franchised and two non-franchised passenger rail services in the UK.
 Current franchised passenger rail operations include Avanti West Coast (70% ownership alongside Trenitalia's 30%) and Great Western Railway, however these will both be re-nationalised by October 2027 to form part of Great British Railways.

 FirstGroup also runs two non-franchised open access passenger operations from London Kings Cross– Hull Trains and Lumo.
-FirstGroup operates tram services within South London (Croydon, Wimbledon, Beckenham and Addingham) on the London Tramlink, network carrying approximately 24 million passengers per year on behalf of Transport for London.
+FirstGroup operates tram services within South London (Croydon, Wimbledon, Beckenham and New Addington) on the London Tramlink, network carrying approximately 24 million passengers per year on behalf of Transport for London.

 FirstGroup owns and operates the Aircoach service in Dublin, linking Dublin Airport with the city centre, the south side of Dublin, Greystones and Bray as well as long-distance express services runs to Cork and Belfast.

+In December 2025, it was announced that FirstGroup had acquired RATP Dev’s sightseeing bus operations in London and Bath, including the Tootbus brand and associated depots.
+The transaction added a 63-vehicle fleet and around 190 employees, extending the group’s presence in key urban markets and bringing the Airdecker airport service into its portfolio.